hyphanet/website/content/2019-09-09-false-positives-fr.md

 nodes.
 A snapshot of the connection-count distribution can be seen on the [Freenet statistics site][freenet-stats].
 Between 10% and 80% of the connections are inactive due to overload (backoff).
-This increased when grouds of users started to patch their nodes to request data at a higher rate than the rest.
+This increased when groups of users started to patch their nodes to request data at a higher rate than the rest.

 [freenet-stats]: https://d6.gnutella2.info/freenet/USK@WMa1Z40iYdZZ51yctQ3toFl9zuuFEnNdsm3NejJU5KE,jCBcaNBeKD5~sSQeSkyKz737Bh5ibBGqdzfD8mgfdMY,AQACAAE/statistics/560/